the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 # Copy Elision

 There are some cases where compiler doesn't generate code for intentional copying.
 To explain briefly, even if the syntax visually suggests a copy/move operation (e.g. copy initialization), no copy/move is performed.
-This deliberate miss of copy/move operations by compiler is called copy elision.
+This deliberate miss of copy/move operations by compiler is called _copy elision_.

 Until C++17, "copy elison" was a compiler optimization technique where unnecessary copy/move ctor calls are skipped.
-Since C++17 standard, in certain cases, copy elison became mandatory(guaranteed) and called as mandatory copy elision.
-Therefore even if this name denotes an elision, there is no elision of any copying here since omitting it became mandatory by the standard.
+Since C++17 standard, in certain cases, copy elison became mandatory(guaranteed) and called as _mandatory copy elision_.
+Even though this name implies an elision, there is no elision of any copying here since omitting it became mandatory by the standard.
+Thus, the term "mandatory copy elision" is referred as misnomer by C++ programmers.
 Ex:

 ```cpp
 class Myclass